Travels from California, USA

 Dr. Laffer’s economic acumen and influence in triggering a world-wide tax-cutting movement in the 1980s have earned him the distinction in many publications as “The Father of Supply-Side Economics.”
 One of his earliest successes in shaping public policy was his involvement in Proposition 13, the groundbreaking California initiative that drastically cut property taxes in the state in 1978.

-Dr. Laffer received a B.A. in economics from Yale University.
+Dr. Laffer received a B.A. in economics from Yale University in 1963.
 He received a MBA and a Ph.D. in economics from Stanford University in 1965 and 1972, respectively.

 Arthur Laffer counsels the people of Morocco on setting up an economic system that encourages prosperity.
 He discusses the power of putting positive incentives in play as oppose to negative incentives, claiming that this is the basis of economics.

 While positive incentives inform people of what they should do, negative incentives tell people what they shouldn’t do.
 Dr. Laffer points out that we tax people for speeding so they won’t speed, we tax people for smoking so that they won’t smoke, and we tax people for drinking so that they won’t drink.
 However, why do we tax people for earning money?

 “No one can be oblivious that when you tax people who earn income, they will stop earning income or reduce the amount of income that they earn,” Dr. Laffer insists.
 True, some taxation is necessary to run government, but he cautions officials to “collect taxes in the least damaging fashion.
 All taxes are bad, but some are worse than others.”